 The Master Board Program, governance team training for the School Board and Superintendent, is designed to strengthen the leadership team’s ability to work effectively, efficiently, and collectively as a governance body while maintaining a focus on student achievement and factors contributing to the success of schools.
 Opportunities are provided for the team to discuss and improve or enhance those important interpersonal issues which are essential to team functioning.

-The program features a skills-based curriculum which requires twenty-two (22) hours of training.
-Ten (10) hours are prescribed curriculum at a Master Board Forum; the remaining twelve (12) hours, completed in three (3) onsite sessions of four (4) hours each.
+The program features a skills-based curriculum which requires 20 hours of training.
+Eight hours are prescribed curriculum at a Master Board Forum; the remaining twelve (12) hours, completed in three (3) onsite sessions of four (4) hours each.

 All school district leadership teams are eligible to participate—teams who currently hold the Master Board distinction, teams who previously earned the Master Board distinction but lost it due to a change on the leadership team, and teams who have never earned the Master Board distinction.

-Should a team currently hold the Master Board distinction and add only one new member to their leadership team, they may go through the reinstatement program.
+Should a team currently hold the Master Board distinction and add only one new member to their leadership team, they may go through the Master Board Reinstatement Program.
 This program is a seven (7) hour condensed Master Board Forum, held onsite at the convenience of the district.

 To earn the Master Board Distinction, a majority of the board members and the superintendent must be present at the following sessions: